 The basic DCF methodology used in the Oil and Gas Supply Module (OGSM) is applied for a broad range of oil or natural gas projects, including single-well projects or multiple-well projects within a field.
-It is designed to capture the effects of multi-year capital investments (e.g., offshore platforms).
-The expected discounted cash flow value associated with exploration and/or development of a project with oil or gas as the primary fuel in a given region evaluated in year T may be presented in a stylized form (Equation A-1).
+It is designed to capture the effects of multiyear capital investments (for example, offshore platforms).
+The expected discounted cash flow value associated with exploration and/or development of a project with oil or natural gas as the primary fuel in a given region evaluated in year T may be presented in a stylized form (Equation A-1).

-$$DCF{T} = (PVTREV - PVROY - PVPRODTAX - PVDRILLCOST - PVEQUIP -PVKAP - PVOPCOST - PVABANDON - PVSIT - PVFIT){T}$$ (A-1)
+$DCF{T} = (PVTREV - PVROY - PVPRODTAX - PVDRILLCOST - PVEQUIP$ $- PVKAP - PVOPCOST - PVABANDON - PVSIT - PVFIT){T}$ (A-1)

-year of evaluation PVTREV present value of expected total revenues PVROY present value of expected royalty payments = PVPRODTAX present value of expected production taxes (ad valorem and severance taxes) PVDRILLCOST present value of expected exploratory and developmental drilling = expenditures PVEQUIP present value of expected lease equipment costs = PVKAP present value of other expected capital costs (i.e., gravel pads and = offshore platforms) PVOPCOST present value of expected operating costs = PVABANDON present value of expected abandonment costs PVSIT present value of expected state corporate income taxes = PVFIT present value of expected federal corporate income taxes =
+Т = year of evaluation PVTREV = present value of expected total revenues PVROY = present value of expected royalty payments PVPRODTAX = present value of expected production taxes (ad valorem and severance taxes) PVDRILLCOST = present value of expected exploratory and developmental drilling expenditures PVEQUIP = present value of expected lease equipment costs Ρ٧ΚΑΡ = present value of other expected capital costs (for example, gravel pads and offshore platforms) PVOPCOST = present value of expected operating costs PVABANDON = present value of expected abandonment costs PVSIT = present value of expected state corporate income taxes PVFIT = present value of expected federal corporate income taxes